Nargacaura/Wplace-info/README.md

-# Wplace information GUI
+# Wplace information JSON-to-GUI tool

 ## Purpose of this tool

-This site's whole purpose is to add a GUI to [Wplace's backend information](https://backend.wplace.live/me), as to render it in a more readable fashion.
+This tool's whole purpose is to add a GUI to [Wplace's backend information](https://backend.wplace.live/me), as to render it in a more readable fashion.
 It is not affiliated to Wplace whatsoever.

+> [!IMPORTANT]
+> Nothing is remotely stored at all.
+Everything is processed on your own machine.
+So no fret if you hesitate putting your JSON in the tool's website :)

 ## How does this work?